sandeepthalapanane/sandeepthalapanane.github.io/index.md

 After my bachelor's, I worked at Flextronics as a Senior Analyst for nearly 1 year and 4 months.

 ###Motivation
-"What we know is a drop, what we don't know is an ocean."
+> What we know is a drop, what we don't know is an ocean.

 ## Header 2